John Berry Meachum

-The Meachum's early life
+Early life

-John Berry Meachum was born on May 3, 1789 in Goochland County, Virginia.
+John Berry Meachum was born on May 3, 1789, in Goochland County, Virginia.
 He was the son of an enslaved Baptist minister named Thomas Granger and an enslaved woman named Patsy.
 Born into slavery, his slaveholder was Paul Meachum (Mitchem).
 They moved to North Carolina, and after nine years, they moved to Hardin County, Kentucky.
 His owner, who Meachum described as a kind man, allowed the young man to be hired out to work at a saltpeter cave.
 He also earned money as a carpenter.
 With his share of his earnings, Meachum purchased his freedom when he was 21.
-Meachum then walked 700 miles to Hanover County, Virginia and purchased his father's freedom for 100 Virginia pounds.
+Meachum then walked 700 miles to Hanover County, Virginia, and purchased his father's freedom for 100 Virginia pounds.
 Meachum was baptized in Virginia in 1811.
 After they accumulated more money, the father and son walked to Kentucky and freed Meachum's mother and siblings.
 His family settled in Harrison County, Indiana.
 Remaining in Kentucky, Meachum married an enslaved woman named Mary.

 According to Meachum, Paul was more than 100 years of age with 75 slaves when he made Meachum an offer to free his slaves if he would lead them out of Kentucky.
 He agreed and led the group across the Ohio River to Harrison County, Indiana, where his parents had settled.
 His parents' neighbors ran the group out of the area and the freed blacks settled elsewhere.
 According to Wonning, Paul and Susannah Mitchem were an elderly couple when they chose to move to Indiana in 1814 with about 100 enslaved people.
 Meachum traveled with them.
 Most of the former slaves settled around the town of Corydon in Harrison County.